SodiumZH/NFF-Girls/docs_gameplay_en.md

 A food providing nutrition 6 and teleport (like Chorus Fruit).

-Tip: it's probably unadvisable to eat Enderberries.
-It's much more useful as ingredients for other items~~, or seeds for growing more berries (not added)~~.
+Tip: it's probably unadvisable to eat raw Enderberries.
+It's much more useful as ingredients for other items.

 ### Ender Pie